Frequently Asked Questions

 Q. Can I work in Australia while I am a student?

 A. International students, and dependants on student dependant visas, who are residing in Australia and who wish to work, must have a student visa that includes permission to work.
-From 26 April 2008, international students and dependants will automatically receive permission to work with their visa grant.
+Since April 26,2008, international students and dependants will automatically receive permission to work with their visa grant.

 Q. How do I apply?